 Where will I be staying at Shandonvale?
 You will be staying in The Shearer's Quarters, about half a kilometer from the owner's homestead.

 What activities are there to do at Shandonvale?
-Across our 15,000 acre property you can freely explore, see some native wildlife, fish, relax, or take part helping us with our daily workings, like mustering and driving a dozer.
+Across our 15,000 acre property you can freely explore, see some native wildlife, fish, relax, or take part helping us with our daily workings, like mustering and feeding stock.
 See The Shandonvale Experience for more details.

 What do I need to bring with me?
-We will provide dinner at the Homestead for one night of your trip (plus there's an extra option for dinner every night in the homestead) and a seasonal produce basket which will cover breakfasts in the Quarters.
-But if you’re staying for more than a single night, you should bring with you any additional lunch items you think you will need.
-If you are flying into Longreach or Barcaldine, we will stop at the local grocer after we collect you from the airport to give you a chance to stock up on food and other items.
-We also recommend you bring long-sleeved shirts, long pants, work boots and a wide-brimmed hat.
-The sun is hot during the day out here and you’ll be outside for a lot of the time.
+We will provide dinner at the Homestead each evening of your trip and a seasonal produce basket which will cover breakfasts each morning in the Quarters.
+BYO lunches (for fly in customers, lunch will be provided at an extra cost of $30 pp).
+We also recommend you bring long-sleeved shirts, long pants, boots and a wide-brimmed hat.
+And don't forget your swimmers for our artesian bath experience.
+The sun can be hot during the day out here and you’ll be outside for a lot of the time.
 However from March to August it's cold at night so also bring a jacket and warm clothing.
-Beer and wine will be provided with dinner but BYO additional alcohol.
+We provide a large selection of beer and chamapgne but please BYO spirits.